JanKupke1/EfCore.GenericServices.Unity/README.md

 ](https://www.buymeacoffee.com/l709oYtzp)

-# EfCore.GenericServices
+# EfCore.GenericServices.Unity

-This library helps you quickly code Create, Read, Update and Delete (CRUD) accesses for a web/mobile/desktop application.
+This library helps you quickly code Create, Read, Update and Delete (CRUD) accesses for a Wpf desktop application.
 It acts as a adapter and command pattern between a database accessed by Entity Framework Core (EF Core) and the needs of the front-end system.

+It is based on the brilliant project [GenericServices](https://github.com/JonPSmith/EfCore.GenericServices) by Jon P Smith.
+However, this project it is not intended for ASP.NET, but for use in a WPF project with the use of Unity.
+Any support for Json has been removed so that no unnecessary ballast is included.

 ## Useful articles